 Although any vision that has been lost due to glaucoma cannot be reversed, with early diagnosis, careful monitoring and regular treatment, further damage is preventable and most patients can retain useful eyesight.

 The two most common types of glaucoma are primary open-angle glaucoma (POAG) and angle-closure glaucoma (ACG).
 Many refer to open-angle glaucoma as the “sneak thief of sight” because it shows no symptoms until significant sight loss has occurred.

 In open-angle glaucoma, the angle in your eye where the iris meets the cornea is as wide and open as it should be, but the eyes drainage canals become clogged over time, this causes an increase in internal eye pressure and subsequent damage to the optic nerve.

-Unfortunately there are typically no early symptoms or warning signs of open-angle glaucoma.
+Unfortunately, there are typically no early symptoms or warning signs of open-angle glaucoma.
 The condition tends to develop slowly and sufferers may not notice their sight deteriorating for many years.

-The majority of people with ACG will feel fine and will not notice any early changes in their vision as the initial loss of sight is of side or peripheral vision, sharpness of vision is also maintained until late in the disease.
+The majority of people with ACG will feel fine and will not notice any early changes in their vision as the initial loss of sight is of side or peripheral vision, a sharpness of vision is also maintained until late in the disease.